Skip to main content

 Batch Excel

-Steps: Download template -> Fill in Excel -> Upload Excel -> If errors occur, edit online -> Click Next to complete device registration.
+Operation steps: Download Template -> Fill Excel -> Upload Excel -> If there are errors, perform online editing -> Click Next to complete device registration.

 Download Template

-On the device registration page, click the red box to download the template file.
+On the device registration page, click the area in the red box in the figure below to download the template file.

 lora_add_device_download_temp

-Fill in the device information in the Excel.
-The MQTT template has two types: IoT devices and non-IoT devices.
+Fill the device information that needs to be entered into the Excel template.
+The MQTT template is divided into two types: IoT devices and non-IoT devices.

 IoT Device Template